Skip to main content

 Sponsoring District: Warren

 Drew Cardwell graduated from Davidson College with a degree in Sociology and Ethnic Studies.
-She then joined Teach For America and taught High School Math for three years in Warren County, where she coached volleyball, served on the School Improvement Team, and led as Math Department Chair.
-Drew then worked in International Education, coordinating Chinese foreign-exchange students in the Raleigh/Durham area.
-Realizing her career goals aligned with public education, she re-entered the classroom, teaching Middle School Math for three years in Granville County.
-She is currently a MTSS Instructional Coach in Warren County.
-Drew can be reached at rdcardwe@ncsu.edu
+She began her career with Teach For America, teaching high school math in Warren County for three years, during which she also coached volleyball, served on the School Improvement Team, and led as Math Department Chair.
+Drew later worked in international education, coordinating Chinese foreign-exchange students in the Raleigh-Durham area, before returning to public education as a middle school math teacher in Granville County.
+She then served as an MTSS Instructional Coach in Warren County and completed her Principal Residency at Youngsville Elementary School during the 2024–2025 school year.
+As of August 2025, Drew serves as Assistant Principal of Franklinton Elementary School.

 Regina Harris